 The OpenScience Laboratory, launched in 2013 with funding from the Wolfson Foundation, provides an authentic sense of place with access to real data through authentic interfaces.

-The latest laboratory in our offering.
 Launched in 2017 this provides practical lab-based teaching at a distance encompassing engineering, electronics, control, materials, and robotics.

 Introductory practical computer networking skills.